Smart Money Is Betting Big In LUV Options

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $20.0 to $50.0 for Southwest Airlines over the last 3 months.
+Analyzing the Volume and Open Interest in these contracts, it seems that the big players have been eyeing a price window from $20.0 to $35.0 for Southwest Airlines during the past quarter.

 Volume & Open Interest Trends